YuKitsune/eoinmotherway.dev/content/showcase/accumap.md

 ### Renew your domain names

 If you've got a website that a lot of people visit, don't forget to renew the domain name.
-The original AccuMap domain name has since fallen into the hands of scammers, and with links to the original site floating around on forums and Discord messages, it doesn't paint a pretty picture.
+The original AccuMap domain name has since fallen into the hands of scammers, and with links to the original site floating around on forums, and Discord messages, it doesn't paint a pretty picture.

 ### Bugs should have priority over features

 Despite the fact that AccuMap was riddled with issues, we still pushed forward with new features, and kept adding to a never ending pile of ideas.
-We should've addressed the bugs and performance issues before deciding to re-write and add new features.
+We should've addressed the bugs, and performance issues before deciding to re-write and add new features.

 ### Over-hype

 Before we even released v1, we spent a bit of time showing AccuMap off on social media, generating a bit of excitement from the community.
-A new map on the horizon with some pretty new features certainly generated the hype we were expecting, but once users started using it, it became clear to us that many users were disappointed with the amount of bugs and performance issues.
+A new map on the horizon with some pretty new features certainly generated the hype we were expecting, but once users started using it, it became clear to us that many users were disappointed with the amount of bugs, and performance issues.

 ### We didn't really know what we were doing